Nissen96/CTF-writeups/_writeups/2022/NC3-CTF-2022/Nissezonen.md

 }
 ```

 This first does a very basic check for a few SQL keywords and dies if found.
-In addition, they added a check for whether the user agent contained `'sqlmap'`.
+In addition, they added a check for whether the user agent contains `'sqlmap'`.
 Notice, however, that the end parenthesis is wrongly placed, so this filter does nothing and the check does not work - luckily for us.
 Otherwise, the `sqlmap` flag `--random-agent` should do the trick.

 Most importantly, there is two completely different handlers implemented for `GET` and `POST`, and the `POST` handler seems correctly implemented.
 The `GET` handler has a clear SQLi vulnerability in the username field, as this is injected directly into the query string.
 This goes for the password field too, but that is hashed before insertion, so that is not vulnerable.

-***Writeup by N1z0ku from Brunnerne***
+***Writeup by N1z0ku and Nissen***